tari-project/tari/RFC/src/RFC-0130_Mining.md

 - It MUST have the ability to receive PoW tasks from the connected Mining Server.

-- It MUST have the ability to perform the latest released version of the Monero CryptoNight PoW algorithm on the received PoW tasks.
+- It MUST have the ability to perform the latest released version of Monero's PoW algorithm on the received PoW tasks.

 - It MUST attempt to solve the PoW algorithm at the Tari and/or Monero difficulties.